mvkitech/nodejs-react-mini-microservice-app/readme.txt

 This solution may appear to be complex at times with duplicated event handling occuring and yes, there is a level of complexity and duplication going on.
 But what makes this solution viable is the asynchronos nature.
-Yes the failure of one service will cause a diruption of normal service to the application as a whole, but the failure will not bring the application to its knees and once the failed services are restored, the system is able to recover on its own.
+Yes the failure of one service will cause a disruption of normal service to the application as a whole, but the failure will not bring the application to its knees and once the failed services are restored, the system is able to recover on its own.
 Example: one of the tasks the "Query" service does when it is being restarted is to ask the "Event Bus" for any events that the "Event Bus" might have received while the "Query" service was down and since it is the "Query" service that the React client relies on to serve up all available Blog Posts and associated Comments, restoration of the "Query" service does allow the React client to re-render all its data reliably.
-The only service that is really critical, is the "Event Bus".
+The only real critical "cannot work with out it" service, is the "Event Bus".
+If the "Event Bus" does go down then the system cannot function as a whole.
+But as mentioned earlier, in a production environment, an existing tried and trusted external tool such as RabbitMQ, Kafka or some other provider would be used.

 To run this proof of concept application, first one must have "node.js" installed on their system.
 Once it is installed you can do the following: